Some workers demand more office privacy

 For business leaders who work to manage space, it can be difficult to meet employees’ many demands.
 Different workers have different requirements, and sometimes they conflict with one another – say, if one employee prefers an open, collaborative space and another demands peace and quiet.

-Stephen Searer of the furniture company My Turnstone says that collaborative spaces are a problem for some.
+Stephen Searer of the furniture company My Turnstone says that collaborative spaces are a problem for some and may begin the snowball of “quiet quitting“.

 “The workplace has changed greatly over the last twenty years,” Searer wrote on his blog.
 “For many this has meant moving from places of privacy like private offices, or semi-private spaces like cubicles into transparent spaces like open-plan offices.”